-Iran says its military shot down Ukrainian passenger plane in error
+Iran says its military shot down Ukrainian plane in 'disastrous mistake'

 Mobile phone footage posted and circulated by ordinary Iranians on Twitter after the crash had indicated the plane came down in flames and exploded as it struck the ground.

-Aviation experts said Iran and the airline would have to explain why the plane was allowed to take off, as it is up to a country to close its airspace when there is a security risk, while many other airlines were already avoiding Iranian airspace.

-Iran’s initial denials this week had described accusations that a missile was to blame as “psychological warfare”.
+Iran’s denials this week had described accusations that a missile was to blame as “psychological warfare”.

-Grief-stricken Iranians complained on social media that Iran’s authorities had spent more time fending off criticism than sympathising with victims’ families.
+Grief-stricken Iranians complained on social media that Iran’s authorities had spent more time fending off criticism than sympathizing with victims’ families.

 “Why were any civilian airlines flying out of Tehran airport in those conditions?”
 Twitter user Shiva Balaghi wrote.

-A U.S. official had said data showed the plane airborne for two minutes after departing Tehran when heat signatures of two surface-to-air missiles were detected.
+A U.S. official had said data showed the plane was airborne for two minutes after departing Tehran when heat signatures of two surface-to-air missiles were detected.
 There was an explosion in the vicinity and heat data showed the plane on fire as it fell.
 U.S. military satellites detect infrared emissions from heat.

-U.S. President Donald Trump said this week that “somebody could have made a mistake.”

-Iran had said on Thursday it would download the information from voice and flight data recorders, known as black boxes, to determine what had happened, although it had said the process could take one to two months.

 The disaster had echoes of an incident in 1988, when the U.S. warship USS Vincennes shot down an Iranian airliner, killing 290 people.
 Washington said it was a tragic accident.
 Tehran said it was intentional.